 This may not sound particularly groundbreaking, but in a very small way it spoke to some fundamental questions that urban planners had been asking for a long time.
 Questions like: Why do we so often privilege cars over pedestrians?
 Why can’t we have more green space (and benches)?
 Why can’t cities—or, at least, portions of them—be redesigned on a more human scale?

 “Parklet programs are growing up.
 They are very small, incremental measures that are being implemented systematically in a programmatic way.
-Parklets encourage all of us to question the status quo,” said Uwe Brandes, Faculty Director of Georgetown University’s graduate program in Urban & Regional Planning.
+Parklets encourage all of us to question the status quo,” said Uwe Brandes, Faculty Director of Georgetown University’s Master's in Urban & Regional Planning graduate program.

 Creating a Movement